THOSSYN/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7-file script create a special file name
-8-cwd_state script writes into current working directory 10-no_more_js script removes all regular file from the current directory

-19-AZ script translate characters from one set to the other 20-hiago script remove uppercase C and lowercase c from Chicago 21-reverse script print the reverse of a string
+8-cwd_state script writes into current working directory 10-no_more_js script removes all regular file from the current directory 18-letteronly print all lines begining with a letter character 19-AZ script translate characters from one set to the other 20-hiago script remove uppercase C and lowercase c from Chicago 21-reverse script print the reverse of a string